6 Things You Need To Know Before you Sign Up

-About the only service to compete with them on transparency is Wise which we compared with Monzo.
+About the only service to compete with them on transparency is Wise.
+Check out Wise Vs Monzo.

 Apart from providing a card, app and services that are great to use, Monzo doesn’t shy away from a potentially-embarrassing mistakes.
 Instead, they come clean about internal security issues, bugs in their app, and glitches in their system.
 They don’t just claim to be transparent, they actually are.